yoesk8/pooltesting_buddy_PP3/README.md

 * The “Pool testing guide” section of the Getting Started page is illustrated with fontawesome icons as well.

+* [Unsplash ](https://unsplash.com/) I used a swimming pool image used for the home page.(https://unsplash.com/photos/nq18MYhxdGs)

 ### Wireframes

 The site is responsively designed to adapt to the user's viewing device.